-After Reset, a 6-bit command is then supplied to the device.
-Depending on the command, 14 bits of program data are then supplied to or from the device, depending if the command was a Load or a Read.
-For complete details of serial programming, please refer to the PIC12F508/509/16F505 Programming Specifications.
+After Reset, a 6-bit command is supplied to the device.
+Depending on the command and if the command was a Load or a Read, 14 bits of program data are then supplied to or from the device.
+For complete details of serial programming, please refer to the PIC12F510/16F506 Programming Specifications.

-A typical In-Circuit Serial Programming connection is shown in Figure 7-16.
+A typical In-Circuit Serial Programming connection is shown in Figure 10-16.